 Methodology of Best Places to live in Dallas

-uhomes.com analyzes precise data about Median Household Income, Median Home Value, Median Rent, Violent Crimes and Property Crimes in best places to live in Dallas.
+When evaluating the best places to live in Dallas, uhomes.com selected precise data about Median Household Income, Median Home Value, Median Rent, Violent Crimes, and Property Crimes.

 Household income is a measure of income received by the household sector.
 Because the number of people or earners per household can vary significantly between regions and over time, the choice of measurement basis can impact household income rankings and trends.